 This switch is designed to control the movements of your seat cushion.
-It is located on the left side of the driver's seat cushion.
+It is located on the outboard side of the driver's seat cushion.

-To move the seat closer to the instrument panel, slide the switch forward.
-To move it farther away, slide the switch rearward.
+To move the seat forward or rearward, slide the switch forward or rearward.
 To raise or lower the seat, push the switch up or down.
 To raise or lower the front portion of your seat, push the front of the switch up or down.
 To raise or lower the rear portion of your seat, push the rear of the switch up or down.